Traveling to the French capital this winter? Here are some of the fun things to do in Paris in winter for an ultimate winter getaway.

 5. Cruise on the Seine River

-Whether it’s winter, summer, or any other season, cruising on the Seine River is one of the romantic things in Paris that knows no season restriction.
+Whether it’s winter, summer, or any other season, cruising on the Seine River is one of the most romantic things in Paris that knows no season restrictions.

 Any time of the year is perfect to cruise the seine